News Sentiment Stock Alert System¶

 Once your instance has been prepared, you can install this solution in one of two ways:

-On your Dataiku instance click + New Project > Industry solutions > Financial Services > News Sentiment Stock Alert System.
+On your Dataiku instance click + New Project > Business solutions > Search for News Sentiment Stock Alert System.

 Download the .zip project file and upload it directly to your Dataiku instance as a new project.